sassoftware/sas-trustworthy-ai-life-cycle/website/docs/5-test-model.md

 # 5. Test model

 ## 5.1 Select champion model
-**Model developer**: Based on performance during training, select the best candidate production as the champion model.
+**Model developer**: Based on performance during training, select the best candidate for production as the champion model.
 > </br>
 > </br>